Jorge Iván Ospina

-Jorge Iván Ospina (born October 1965 in Santiago de Cali, Colombia) is a former Colombian Senator and current mayor of Santiago de Cali, the third largest city in Colombia and the economic hub for Southwestern Colombia.
+Jorge Iván Ospina Gómez (born 1 October 1965) is a former Colombian Senator and former mayor of Santiago de Cali, the third-largest city in Colombia and the economic hub for Southwestern Colombia.
 Ospina is also a doctor who has worked in the hospital of the University of Valle, known as the Hospital Universitario del Valle Evaristo Garcia.
 Ospina's father, Ivan Marino Ospina, was a guerrilla fighter and co-founder of the revolutionary group 19th of April Movement (M-19).
-Mayor Ospina was sworn in on January 1st 2019 and will be in seat until January 1st 2024.
+Ospina was sworn in as mayor on 1 January 2019 and stayed in position until 31 December 2023.

 Election

-Ospina defeated Francisco Lloreda in the Colombian elections, which were held on October 28th, 2007.
-Ospina won with 44% of the vote, leaving Lloreda with 39%, and the other 17% being distributed amongst the other 6 candidates.
+Ospina defeated Francisco Lloreda in the 2007 Colombian regional and municipal elections, which were held on 28 October.
+Ospina won with 44% of the vote, leaving Lloreda with 39%, and the remaining 17% being distributed amongst the other 6 candidates.